-In 1871, Twenty one year old Alexander is a Volunteer with the Volunteer Armed Forces in Sydney and wins a prize and subsequently is mentioned in the papers.
+In 1871, Twenty one year old Alexander was a Volunteer with the Volunteer Armed Forces in Sydney and won a prize.
+He was mentioned in the papers.
 Private A.B.
 Helmrich in the Volunteer Armed Forces Sydney Morning Herald.
 Rifle Association Annual Prize Meeting./Sydney, Australia.
 No doubt his family were proud as punch to have this appear in the paper.

 24th January 1877, Alexander was listed on the manifest as a passenger on the City of Melbourne vessel sailing from Melbourne to Sydney/Sydney, New South Wales.
 It’s possible that this might have been the time he met Florence?
 She being from Melbourne in Victoria.
 Alexander and Florence were to marry on the 27th February 1879, The Herald Sun Newspaper reports that she was a young lady from Melbourne.
 This statement was an indicator at the time that she was considered to be from a good family within the context of how society viewed itself at the time.

-Alexander would go onto reasonable success in business and he and Florence would own several properties.
+Alexander would go on to enjoy reasonable success in business and he and Florence would own several properties.
 He was known to be an expert in the sugar industry.
 Family lore from several sources confirm that they were quite financially well off.
-They live at their home “Cooma” at 15 Point Piper Road for many years.
-Eventually it’s name is changed to Jersey Road.
-I visited Jersey Road in 2014 and it is a very old yet gracefully kept street in the high end real estate sector of Sydney.
+They lived at their home “Cooma” at 15 Point Piper Road for many years.
+Eventually its name was changed to Jersey Road.
+I visited Jersey Road in 2014.
+It is a very old yet gracefully kept street in the high-end real estate sector of Sydney.
 Cooma is a white brick terrace house that I understand sold in the early 21st century for just over 1.25 million.
 It has 3 bedrooms and 2 bathrooms.
 At the time that the Helmrich family were living in Woolhara it was considered a pleasant suburb that was reasonably close (4 kilometres) from Sydney CBD.
 Convenient for Alexander as it was in Sydney central that he was employed.